hhu-stups/prob2_ui/src/main/resources/help/help_en/ProB2UI.md

 ![Window Menu](../screenshots/Menu/Window.png)

-The Window submenu allows you to change perspectives and detach components.
+The Window submenu allows you to change perspectives and [detach components](Detaching of Components.md).
 This UI comes with 3 different preset perspectives.
-It allows you to use your own perspective as well by providing a FXML file containing the views but be aware that this might ruin the ability to detach components.
-[How to create FXML files](Perspectives.md)
+It allows you to [use your own perspective](Perspectives.md) as well by providing a FXML file containing the views but be aware that this might ruin the ability to detach components.

 ![Help Menu](../screenshots/Menu/Help.png)